uvarov-frontend/vanilla-calendar-pro/package/README.md

 ### Usage

-Here's a simple example of how to use Vanilla Calendar in your HTML:
+Here's a simple example of how to use VanillaCalendar in your HTML:

 ```html
 <html>